kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

+So I set up the .md files for the four authors that I'm going to translate from English to Spanish, and the four authors that I'm going to translate from Spanish to English.
+I selected all authors whose work I expect to be in the Public Domain.

+...

 Getting the Readme iFrame and Document Title swap to work is complete, the next stage in this project is to pick 4 authors to translate.